mr1upmachine/rusty-bot/README.md

-# rusty-bot
+# Rusty Bot

-A bot created in Typescript with Discord.js for use in the Rusty's Bois Discord server.
+A Discord bot created in Typescript with Discord.js for use in the Rusty's Bois server.

 ### Requirements
 Requres a GCP firestore instance.